 NEMS is the Nagios Enterprise Monitoring Server for Single Board Computers

-NEMS Linux is a modern pre-configured, customized and ready-to-deploy Nagios Core image designed to run on low-cost micro computers.
-At its core NEMS is a lightweight Debian Stretch deployment optimized for performance, reliability and ease of use.
+NEMS Linux is a modern pre-configured, customized and ready-to-deploy Nagios Core image designed to run on low-cost micro computers such as Raspberry Pi and PINE64 single board computers.
+At its core NEMS is a lightweight Debian Buster deployment optimized for performance, reliability and ease of use.

 NEMS Linux is free to download, deploy, and use.
 Its development however is supported by its community of users.
 Please consider contributing if you can.